Herbert Mundin: Career

 He began his acting career on the London stage during the 1920s.
 Mundin first travelled to America on 18 December 1923 for a series of theatrical engagements in New York.
 He sailed from Southampton on the RMS Aquitania and described himself in ship’s passenger manifest as 5'7" tall with a fair complexion, brown hair, blue eyes and a scar over his left eye.
 His big break as an actor was arguably with Gertrude Lawrence and Beatrice Lillie in Charlot's Revue when it appeared on Broadway in 1925.

 In 1931, after working in Australia and London, he permanently moved to the United States, where he received a contract with the Fox Film Corporation, where he had a successful career as a character actor in over fifty films.
 Perhaps his most celebrated role was as Much, the miller's son in The Adventures of Robin Hood (1938) alongside Errol Flynn.
 Other film appearances included Mutiny on the Bounty (1935) with Charles Laughton and Clark Gable, and MGM's David Copperfield (1935) as Barkis.

 Death

-Mundin was killed in an auto accident on March 5, 1939.
+Mundin was killed in an auto crash on March 5, 1939.
 He was a passenger in a car which was hit in an intersection, and died of a fractured skull.